illinois/cs340-fa22-pixel-board-shared-middleware/README.md

 Request Data: JSON containing the keys `"secret"`, `"row"`, `"col"` and `"color"`.
 The `"secret"` string can be any value right now, but must be present.

+Response Status Codes: If everything is okay and the pixel is updated, `200 OK` is returned.
+If the response has an invalid token (i.e. the PG isn't registered), `401 Unauthorized` is returned.
+Finally, if the PG is attempting to add a pixel too soon after the last one, `429 Too Many Requests` is returned.

+---

+**POST** `/changePixelRate`

+This route is used to update the pixel rate.

+Request Data: JSON containing the keys `"new_rate"` and `"token"`.

-Response Status Codes: If the update is successful, a `200 Success` is sent.
-If the update is successful, a `400 Too frequent update` is sent.
-If the json file is missing, a `401 No json file` is sent.
-If the required field in the json file is missing, a `402 Missing attributes` is sent.
+Response Status Codes: If everything is okay and the pixel_rate is updated, `200 OK` is returned.
+If the response has an invalid token (i.e. the PG isn't registered), `401 Unauthorized` is returned.
+If there are missing attributes in the json file `400 Missing attributes` is returned.

-**Note:** The FrontendManager is responsible for checking the timestamp and secret for the requst.
-The required request interval can be changed by changing the constant `time_gap` which is set to 3 seconds by default.

 ## Technical Details About Middleware